MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMApplicationAutoPhasedDeployment.md

 ## DESCRIPTION

 Starting in version 2002, use this cmdlet to create a phased deployment for an application by generating two phases with same settings.
+This cmdlet's behavior is the same as the **Create Phased Deployment** wizard on an application, when you select the option to **Automatically create a default two phase deployment**.

+> [!NOTE]
+> Before you create a phased deployment, make sure to distribute the application's content to a distribution point.

 ## EXAMPLES